egeny/lesjours/docs/grid.md

 ## Rows

 Use a row (`.row`) to host column(s).
 A row should only host column(s).
-It will set its display as `flex` (when an ancestor have a `has-flex` class) and set some negative margins (to avoid the grid's margin + column's gutter).
+It will set its display as `flex`.

 ### Example
 ```html